migraf/fhir-kindling/README.md

 ## Contributing
-Contributions are welcome, and they are greatly appreciated!
+Contributions are very welcome and greatly appreciated!
 If you want to contribute to this project, please fork the repository and make changes as you'd like.
-Pull requests are warmly welcome.
-Every little bit helps, and credit will always be given.
+Pull requests are warmly welcome and credit will always be given.

-## Development
+### Development

 To set up your environment to develop this package make sure you have [poetry](https://python-poetry.org/) installed and run the following commands: